mdashif313/BookersHeaven/README.md

 ## Features
 - People can search books by catalog, author, publisher etc.
-- Online book order and billing facility.
+- Online book ordering and billing facility.
 - Users can give their review and rating on any books.
 - Specific admin pannel for managing the website.